 As alcohol enters the body, the body’s defence produces acetaldehyde to break down the alcohol; from recent reports, acetaldehyde[i] is the cause of hangovers (not dehydration).
 In this experiment, supervised by medical experts, involving twin men, the previously recommended minimum dosages of alcohol drinking are very much exposed and the liver damage as well as damage to the kidneys as compared between a binge drinker and a regular three drinks a day version are similar, resulting in seriously hardened liver tissues.
-The medical experts were inspired by this ground-breaking experiment to review the minimum drinking levels previously suggested; perhaps they will adopt the Cancer Council Australia's view that there is no safe level of alcohol drinking.
+The medical experts were inspired by this ground-breaking experiment to review the minimum drinking levels previously suggested.

 Einstein largely avoided alcohol for good reason: “Alcohol spoiled the mind”.